Aquafina-water-bottle/jp-mining-note/docs/docs/jpresources.md

         Nonetheless, I recommend keeping AJT Furigana so furigana can be generated even after editing the sentence field.

-    - The `{furigana}` marker provided by default in Yomichan does not generate plain style furigana, which makes editing furigana more difficult in Anki.
+    - The `{furigana}` helper provided by default in Yomichan does not generate plain style furigana, which makes editing furigana more difficult in Anki.